aristanetworks/avd-workshops/workshops/ansible.md

 Two important initial terms are the Ansible `Control Node` and `Managed Node`

 The Control Node is where our playbooks are executed from.
-This node then connects to the Managed Node(s) to interact with them as needed to perform the desired task(s).
-How the Control Node interacts with the Managed Node is dependent upon the type of operating system running on the Managed Node.
-For example, if the Managed Node is a Linux server, then the Control Node will "ship" the python code associated with the task(s) to the Managed Node.
-Then, the Managed Node will locally execute that code to complete the task(s).
+This Node then connects to the Managed Nodes to interact with them as needed to perform the desired tasks.
+How the Control Node interacts with the Managed Node depends on the type of operating system running on the Managed Node.
+For example, if the Managed Node is a Linux server, then the Control Node will "ship" the python code associated with the tasks to the Managed Node.
+Then, the Managed Node will locally execute that code to complete the tasks.

 ??? note "What about the lab environment?"
     In our ATD lab environment, the `Control Node` is our JumpHost that we're running our VS Code IDE from.
     The `Managed Nodes` are the switches that make up our lab's network topology.

-If the Managed Node is a network device, then the Control Node will locally execute the python code associated with the task(s), and then interact with the network devices via SSH or API to complete the task(s).
+If the Managed Node is a network device, then the Control Node will locally execute the python code associated with the tasks, and then interact with the network devices via SSH or API to complete the tasks.

 The Control Node must be a Linux host (Ubuntu, CentOS, Rocky, Debian, etc.) with Ansible installed.
 That's it!
 Really!
 This is part of what makes Ansible easy to get started with, and also efficient.
 It does not require a suite of software to be installed in order to get started.
 A single Control Node can manage hundreds, or thousands, of Managed Nodes.

 A Managed Node does not need any specialized software installed.
 In other words, Ansible is `agentless`.
-If a Managed Node is a Linux server, then it will need to have Python3 installed.
-However, for Managed Nodes that are network devices, there are no pre-requisites required; Not even Python.
-This is because the Control Node will locally execute the python code necessary to complete the task(s) on the network device, and will then interact as needed with the network device via SSH/API.
+If a Managed Node is a Linux server, it will need to have Python3 installed.
+However, no prerequisites are required for Managed Nodes that are network devices, not even Python.
+This is because the Control Node will locally execute the python code necessary to complete the tasks on the network device and will then interact as needed with the network device via SSH/API.

 ## Ansible Components